JBPANDYA/Business-insights-360-PowerBI-Project/README.md

 Retailers
 Direct Sales
 Distributors
-With a worldwide footprint, our company has experienced substantial growth in its business operations in recent years."
+With a worldwide footprint, company has experienced substantial growth in its business operations in recent years."

+To secure our position in the industry, AtliQ Hardware recognizes the imperative need to build company's own analytics team.
+This team will be instrumental in providing data-driven insights and facilitating future survival and success.

+The project kick-off session will serve as a critical phase where we aim to gain clarity on the project's purpose, objectives, and address any lingering questions."
 ## Dataset
 ## Dimension Tables
 ## dim_customer :